Primitivo González del Alba: Famous trials

-Murder in the Calle de Fuencarral
+Murder in Fuencarral Street

-The most sensational case to come before Primitivo in court was El Crimen de la Calle de Fuencarral, regarding a murder in Madrid in 1902.
+The most sensational case to come before Primitivo in court was the crime of Fuencarral street, regarding a murder in Madrid in 1902.
 Primitivo’s summing up was described in the newspaper El Imparcial on 14 February 1903 as “un modelo de oratorio forense y de imparcialidad” [a model of forensic oratory and impartiality].
 Cecilia Aznar, a maid of all work, was accused of murdering her eccentric employer, Manuel Pastor y Pastor, by hitting him repeatedly with a flat iron, and stealing a large amount of cash from him.
 She then fled by train to Barcelona, where she went on a spending spree with two male friends before being captured, after a massive nationwide hunt for her, near the French border.
 The case received enormous publicity because of the strange character of the victim, a wealthy and deeply religious convert to Protestantism who lived a frugal life punctuated by desperate attempts to seduce women.
 Brought back to Madrid for trial, Cecilia – whose three-year-old illegitimate son, whom she had given to her mother to raise, was dramatically brought into the courtroom in an attempt to gain the jury’s sympathy – alleged that she killed in self-defence as Pastor had tried to rape her, but it was proved that he must have been recumbent and asleep when the attack began.
 Found guilty, Cecilia was sentenced to death, but her sentence was commuted on appeal to life imprisonment.
 A fictionalised account of the case by Blanca Bertrand was published in 1986 as El Otro Crimen de la Calle de Fuencarral, Primitivo featuring in the chapters dealing with the court hearing and sentencing.